CoderGamester/Core-Game/README.md

 # Core-Game
-This project is a the core foundation of a new game project.
+This repository is a the core foundation of a new game project.

 - Open in Unity 2022.3.1f or later
 - Open Addressables Groups page and generate Addressables settings.
 Window > Asset Management > Addressables > Groups > Generate Settings